-OUR POWER aims to shine the light on the Latrobe Valley community and their 90+ year history of providing power to Victorians.
+OUR POWER aims to shine the light on the Latrobe Valley (Victoria, Australia) community and their 90+ year history of providing power to Victoria and beyond.
 The film explores the transition of the power industry as it was privatised in the late 1990s and the devastating Hazelwood mine fire of 2014.

-The Latrobe Valley is Victoria’s powerhouse and houses three brown coal mines which together provide up to 70% – 80% of the state’s power everyday.
+The Latrobe Valley is the power generation hub of Victoria (Australia) and hosts three brown coal mines – Yallourn, Hazelwood and Loy Yang – that together have been providing up to 70% – 80% of the state’s power since the 1920s.

-At a time where coal is seemingly the only option for the community, the Latrobe Valley have been sparked into action and are taking charge of their health and future.
-The film takes its audience through the fundamental issues facing the community today.
+At a time where coal is seemingly the only option for the community’s future, the Latrobe Valley have been sparked into action and are taking charge of their health and future.

-The community in the Latrobe Valley are living proof that with correct amount of determination, motivation and hurt, people can inspire change and achieve remarkable things.
+The community in the Latrobe Valley are living proof that with correct amount of determination, motivation and hurt, people can inspire change and achieve remarkable things within their communities.